 Vojin Djordjevic We are extremely pleased that the results of the achieved sales show a very good trend, although the figures are still not on the profit side.
 We invested much more than we earned, but I am sure that, due to the special quality of VODAVODA and the beneficial effect on the health of all who drink it, all investments will be returned in the future.
 We are satisfied that an increasing number of consumers find out about the existence of unspoiled nature and water source owned by Banja Vrujci.
-It is not necessary to travel think not only of ourselves but of factors in the process of creation: people, nature, quality, future.
-Only such a brand is true, durable and, above all, good.
-We have done everything that VODAVODA is natural: that it comes directly from nature to the consumer and that nature is left untouched.
-That is the essence.
-You know, the first contact with water from Banja Vrujci with the outside world is the moment when the consumer opens the bottle of VODAVODA.
+It is not necessary to travel to this water spring in order to enjoy this water.
+Packed in a bottle of VODAVODA, it is available to us at almost all the retail outlets in our country.
+We are on a good path that has become our obligation and we must not stop.

-EP The promotion of VODAVODA brand is based on water properties from a depth of 605 meters and the absence of its processing.
+The promotion of VODAVODA brand is based on water properties from a depth of 605 meters and the absence of its processing.
 Do you consider the information that water is not being processed but bottled directly, as an important one for the consumers?